 Second, we use a lightweight warm-up procedure to assign each incoming question to a grid, after which the corresponding budget is allocated in one shot.
-The prior mass of each grid is estimated from training data by applying the same warm-up procedure and computing empirical grid frequencies.
-(See Appendix~\ref{sec:approx-2} for the full approximation method and Appendix~\ref{app:warmup-griding} for the full warm-up procedure.)
+For a question $q$, we first draw $4$ warm-up responses and let

+be the sorted option-count vector in descending order, padded with zeros if fewer than four distinct options appear.
+These patterns induce a deterministic grid assignment

+This construction is independent of the total number of answer options, since at most four distinct options can appear in four warm-up samples.
+See Appendix~\ref{sec:approx-2} and Appendix~\ref{app:warmup-griding} for more details.

 \textbf{Optimization framework.} After discretization, the self-consistency rate in \eqref{eq:general-case} for a question $q_i$ under budget $B$ can be approximated as\footnote{A weighted version can be defined analogously.
 Since weights are difficult to estimate in the online setting, in experiments, we use the unweighted version for policy optimization and apply weighted majority voting only at inference time.}